- Standard Dachshund vs Miniature Dachshund

-Dachshunds are among the most popular breed in America.
-They are a peculiar breed, Sausage dogs are small dogs with an odd body shape, but with a huge personality.
-As the American writer Henry Louis Mencken once said: “A dachshund is a half dog high and a dog and a half long."
+Dachshunds are among the most popular dog breed in America.
+But, they are a peculiar breed.
+Sausage Dogs are small dogs with odd body shapes but with huge personalities.
+As the American writer Henry Louis Mencken once said: “A dachshund is a half-dog high and a dog and a half long”.

 Dachshunds come in many sizes and colors, but according to the American Kennel Club (AKC).
 The breed comes in two different sizes: The Standard Dachshund and The Miniature Dachshund.

-Standard dachshunds weigh between 16 and 32 pounds at 12 months of age and their height is 8 to 9 inches at the shoulder.
-Miniature Dachshunds weigh under 11 pounds and are 5 to 7 inches tall (at the shoulder).
+Standard dachshunds weigh between 16 and 32 pounds at 12 months of age, and their height is 8 to 9 inches ( 20-22 centimeters) at the shoulder.

 What is a tweenie dachshund?

-There is a third unofficial standard called “Tweenie Dachshunds” for those dogs that weight between 11 and 16 pounds.
-This category is not recognized by the AKC or any other any other Kennel Club.
+There is a third unofficial standard called “Tweenie Dachshunds” for those dogs that weigh between 11 and 16 pounds.
+This category is not recognized by the AKC or any other Kennel Club.

 Check out this related post: Why Do Dachshunds Like to Burrow Under Blankets?